workersio/alpenglow-proof/PLAN.md

 5. **Network partition**: Temporary partition, recovery after GST
 6. **Cascading timeouts**: Multiple validators timeout simultaneously
 7. **Rejoin/resync**: A node reboots or joins late; validates it can safely reconstruct state using either a fast-finalization certificate for some slot or a finalization certificate for the slot together with a notarization certificate for the unique notarized block in that slot (Sec.
 3.3).
+8. **Repair-gated fallback**: In a non-first slot, SafeToNotar requires the block to be repaired and the parent’s notar-fallback certificate to be present; verify event gating and absence of premature fallback.

 ### 6.3 Proof Techniques